Meet Directors Emeriti

-Carolyn Schroeder, President, is a homemaker, nurse, and community volunteer.
-She and her husband Clint, an attorney, have lived in Edina for over 45 years, and their five children attended Wooddale Elementary, South View Middle School, and Edina High School.
+Carolyn Schroeder is a homemaker, nurse, and community volunteer.
+She and her husband Clint, an attorney, have lived in Edina for over 45 years, and their five children attended Edina Schools.

 Carolyn has served as Board Chair of the Minneapolis Children's Hospital, the Minneapolis Children's Foundation, and the University of Minnesota School of Nursing Foundation.

 Bonnie McGrath founded and managed a legal software training business for 20 years.
-She and her husband Lee have been Edina residents since 1993, and they are active in the Country Club Neighborhood Association.
-They have a child at Valley View Middle School and three other children at Blake School.
+She and her husband Lee have been Edina residents since 1993.
+They are active in the Country Club Neighborhood Association.

 Geof Workinger and his wife Betty are also long-term Edina residents (since 1968) and live in the Harriet Park neighborhood.
 Geof retired after a career in human resources and employee benefits that included work for Prudential, 3M, General Mills and Bemis Company.
 He has served on both the Edina Planning and Human Relations Commissions, and as chair of the latter.
 He has also provided volunteer service and leadership to the Storefront (Youth Action) Group and the Suicide Awareness Voices of Education (SAVE).